UNComp: Can Matrix Entropy Uncover Sparsity? -- A Compressor Design from an Uncertainty-Aware Perspective: Conclusion

 \section{Conclusion}

-We introduced \textit{UNComp}, an uncertainty-aware approach for compressing the KV cache and hidden states in LLMs.
-By employing matrix entropy to measure model uncertainty across layers and heads, \textit{UNComp} adaptively determines compression rates, achieving a balance between memory efficiency and model performance.
-Our experiments demonstrate that \textit{UNComp} can reduce memory usage significantly, achieving up to a 1.6$\times$ speedup during the prefilling stage, a 6.4$\times$ throughput improvement, and compressing the KV cache to 4.74\% of its original size.
-Despite this high compression, \textit{UNComp} maintains a minimal performance loss of only 1.41\%, and even surpasses the performance of the full-size KV cache in specific needle-in-a-haystack tasks.
-This indicates that our method provides an effective solution for optimizing long-context LLM inference without requiring additional training.
-Moving forward, our approach can serve as a foundation for further exploration into adaptive compression techniques in large-scale model deployment.
+We propose \textsc{UNComp}, an uncertainty-aware method for compressing hidden states and KV cache in LLMs.
+Using \textit{truncated matrix entropy} to measure uncertainty across layers and heads, \textsc{UNComp} adaptively adjusts compression ratios, balancing memory efficiency, computational efficiency, and performance.
+Experiments show that \textsc{UNComp} achieves up to 60\% speedup in the prefill stage, 6.4$\times$ throughput improvement, and compresses the KV cache down to 4.74\% of its original size, with only a mild performance loss. \textsc{UNComp} outperforms state of the art in many tasks, demonstrating its effectiveness for LLM inference.